systemcoding/Freeze-Engine/README.md

 Other dependencies will be taken care by the premake5.

 ### C++ LSP Neovim Issue:
-If you are using neovim as your editor and you have clangd server enabled then follow these steps:
+If you are using neovim (or any other editor with clang lsp server) as your editor and you have clangd server enabled then follow these steps:
 ```bash
 git clone https://github.com/systemcoding/Freeze-Engine
 cd Freeze-Engine